cmci/HTManalysisCourse/CentreCourseProtocol.md

      Visual inspection.
 We terminate analysis if there is no nucleus segmented.

-###Generate nuclus ROIs from segmented nucleus.
+###Generate nucleus ROIs from segmented nucleus.
 Store them as a list.

      [Image > Selection > Create Selection]
      [Image > Selection > Make Inverse]